 The Conestoga Area Historical Society

 Typically open on Saturdays and Sundays between 1 and 4 pm, the Conestoga Area Historical Society is a non-profit, volunteer-based organization dedicated to preserving the history of the Penn Manor area.
-Unfortunately, COVID-19 has prevented local museums and historical societies like the CAHS from opening.

 Instead, let’s take a virtual walking tour of the historic buildings on their grounds that serve as excellent examples of early architecture in the region.